jemand771/latex-build/README.md

 ### Diff-PDF
 This container may use [diff-pdf](https://vslavik.github.io/diff-pdf/) to generate a second PDF file highlighting the differences between the previous and current build.
 Note that this takes a couple of seconds, so if you don't need this, you should probably disable it.

+Important note: this feature requires the docker container to be launched with the `--init` flag.

 ### Pythontex
 This container can handle documents containing [PythonTeX](https://ctan.org/pkg/pythontex).
 This means that python code can be executed at LaTeX compile time.
 To achieve support for this, pdflatex and pythontex need to be run before compiling the actual document.
 This feature doesn't add much compile time if you leave it enabled without using it.